benitangela/html-portfolio/README.md

 # html-portfolio

-This is my first web development project using HTML.
+This is the first web development project using HTML.

 ## Content
 The content is random and covered several HTML basics, including: